 It is noted that all marginalised areas require public intervention in order to bridge the developmental gap in these areas.
-Through transversal engagement both within the municipality and with provincial and national spheres it is required that resources are aligned in order to impact on quality of living within marginalised areas.

 The following table outlines all existing townships and Informal Settlements / Informal Settlement Upgrade Projects within the Primary Integration Zone.
 These include ongoing projects as well as previously completed upgrade projects.